 Acorns Funding, Valuation & Revenue

-As a private company, Acorns is not obligated to disclose its revenue.
-But multiple reports in the past have indicated that the company’s annual revenue is closing down to about $100 million.
+As a (still) private company, Acorns is not obligated to disclose its revenue.
+But multiple reports in the past have indicated that the company’s annual revenue is closing down on about $100 million.